We’re Obsessed with Jeni’s Splendid Ice Cream

 What Makes the Ice Cream So Special?

-With a name that includes the word “Splendid,” a near cult-following and a price tag of $12 per pint, you know that Jeni’s Ice Cream has to be special—and it is.
+With a name that includes the word “Splendid,” a near cult-following and a price tag of $12 per pint, you know that Jeni’s Ice Cream has to be special—and it is (it even made our best ice cream brands list!).
 Each flavor has a uniquely smooth buttercream body and bright flavors, and they’re made without synthetic flavors or dyes.
 The dessert is also free from most common stabilizers and emulsifiers, giving the ice cream a different texture than anything in the grocery store.

-And, of course, Jeni’s offers one-of-a-kind flavors, such as Raspberry Rose Jelly Donut, Brown Butter Almond Brittle and Cold Brew with Coconut Cream.
+And, of course, Jeni’s offers one-of-a-kind flavors, such as Brown Butter Almond Brittle and Cold Brew with Coconut Cream.
 The brand does have some classic flavors, like Honey Vanilla Bean and Strawberry Buttermilk, it’s safe to say that the artisan offerings are what get people hooked.

 We Tried Jeni’s Top Sellers—Here’s What We Thought